 - If you’re outside Pakistan, stay tuned for the website above to get updated so that you can order the books or download them.
 For right now, you can ask a relative or friend in Pakistan to buy these books for you and post them.
 Make sure to buy them lots of chocolates in return!

-Oxford University Press has one of the best collections for Urdu Books.
+Oxford University Press has one of the best collections for urdu books for children.
 Their selection is amazing, covering stories, history and urdu learning support material.
 Their books with urdu poems and rhymes come with CDs also.
-Did I say the books are amazing?
+Did I say their urdu books for children are amazing?
 Yes, buy them!

 Age Group: The books start from age 2.5 going all the way to late teens

 - The stores are in all major cities of Pakistan.
 Complete list here (select Bookshops/Offices from the left hand side menu).
 I have been to the store in Islamabad at Centaurus Mall and it’s beautiful with lots of comfortable seating.

 - The website link is here: https://oup.com.pk/children-sbooks/urdu-readers-and-fiction.html

 - The website can be used to browse books, check prices and order books in Pakistan and internationally!
 The complete ordering process is here.
 Do confirm shipping cost for international orders.
 International shipping process seems a bit tricky.
 Do let me know if you have tried it.
 I used “cash on delivery” to get books delivered to my mother’s house in Islamabad and it was quite efficient and simple.

 3. Ferozsons Publishers